GertVanPeer/Git_project_Sep2023/Git_commands.md

    Take into account the directionality!

-7. How to establish the connection between your local git repository and the online repository?
+7. How to establish the connection ('bridge') between your local git repository and the remote repository?

    - create a new repository online; it's easiest to use the same name as your local repository

-   - use the command `git remote add` <name for connection> <SSH key>
+   - creating the link: use the command `git remote add` <name for connection> <SSH key>

+     - name for link: usually you used the same as for both repositories, but it can be anything basically

-   - the SSH key is different for each repository and can be retrieved in GitHub
+   - SSH key is different for each repository and can be retrieved in GitHub

-8. How to transfer your commits to GitHub?
+8. How to transfer your commits to your remote repository on GitHub?

    - `git push`